 ISBN means International Standard Book Number.
-Consider it like a catalog number for books.
-If you are self publishing your book, it is a good idea to get the ISBN.
-It is not mandatory for publishing a book, but it is needed if you want to sell that book on retail channels like Amazon, Flipkart etc.
+Consider it as a catalog number for books.
+If you are self-publishing your book, it is a good idea to get the ISBN.
+It is not mandatory for publishing a book, but it is needed if you want to sell that book on retail channels like Amazon, Flipkart, etc.

 Here’s how you can get the ISBN in India: